-INDOORS: Sow on surface of good quality seed raising mix.
-Press seeds gently into the mix.
-Barely cover with mix, as light helps germination.
+INDOORS: Sow the seeds on the surface of good quality seed raising mix.

-Keep the punnet moist in a warm, well-lit place.
+Continue to keep the punnet moist in a warm, well-lit place) not in direct sunlight).

-Temperatures of 15-20°C approx. are optimum for fast germination.
+Because temperatures of 15-20°C approx. are ideal for rapid and optimum germination.

 Seedlings emerge in 30-40 days approx.